What muscles are built by rucking?

 Rucking provides an intense full-body workout that engages muscles throughout the body.
 But what muscles exactly are trained while rucking?
 Let's have a details overview:

-The primary muscles worked in rucking are in the legs.
-Rucking involves constant walking or hiking, often for many miles, with the added resistance of a weighted pack.
-This greatly intensifies the leg workout compared to regular walking or hiking.
-The quadriceps muscles on the front of the thighs bear the brunt of the effort.
-The rectus femoris, vastus lateralis, vastus medialis, and vastus intermedius contract to straighten the knee with each step.
-These large, powerful muscles must generate force to propel the body forward against the resistance of the weight.
-The hamstrings, including the biceps femoris, semitendinosus, and semimembranosus, work to bend the knee with each step.
-They contract eccentrically to control the descent of the leg and prevent collapse.
-The adductor magnus also works to stabilize and draw the leg inward.
-The gluteal muscles, including the gluteus maximus, medius, and minimus, are heavily engaged.
-They contract to extend the hips and propel the body forward.
-The glutes must work extremely hard with each step to drive the legs during rucking.
-The gastrocnemius and soleus, the major calf muscles, power the foot off the ground.
-They provide explosive propulsion to continue moving forward under load.
-The anterior and posterior tibialis support the ankles and stabilize the feet.
+The primary muscles worked in rucking are located in the legs, making rucking an excellent lower-body workout.
+Rucking involves constant walking or hiking, often covering many miles with the added resistance of a weighted pack.
+This added weight greatly intensifies the leg workout compared to regular walking or hiking.
+The quadriceps muscles on the front of the thighs—rectus femoris, vastus lateralis, vastus medialis, and vastus intermediuscontract to straighten the knee with each step.
+These large, powerful muscles generate the necessary force to propel the body forward against the resistance of the weight.

 Shoulder Muscles